6

 .
 Paste in the copied contents from Vercel.

-Important: Go to your .gitignore
+Important: Go to your

-file and make sure .env
+file and make sure.env

 is in the ignored files to prevent your database secrets from being exposed when you push to GitHub.